thesse1/webmethods-api-gateway-staging/README.md

 ### wm_{test_}apigw_staging_deploy_to_prod_int and prod_ext

-These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the PROD-INT or PROD-EXT environment.
+These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the PROD_INT or PROD_EXT environment.

 The following parameters can/must be provided for this pipeline: